SS Belgenland (1914): Radiotelephone experiment

 When Belgenland left Antwerp for New York on 2 December 1930, AT&T announced that she would test experimental radiotelephone equipment.
-It was intended link the ship with Bell System telephones in the U.S., Canada, Cuba and Mexico, and via shortwave radio to GPO telephones in the UK.
+It was intended link the ship with Bell System telephones in the US, Canada, Cuba and Mexico, and via shortwave radio to GPO telephones in the UK.
 Four AT&T employees travelled on the ship to operate the equipment.

 On 18 December AT&T connected Belgenlands radio telephone to New York, whence the call was routed by landline to Buenos Aires.
 The voice communication over a distance of 6,500 miles was reported to be "unusually clear".

 Painting by Shimuzu Yokohama of Belgenland cruising off Japan.
 Just aft of her foremast she is flying four signal flags spelling out her code letters.

 In February Belgenland was off the coast of China between Shanghai and Hong Kong when AT&T connected her radiotelephone to London, more than 7,000 miles away.
 On 2 April she was in the Red Sea when AT&T successfully connected her radiotelephone to New York, about 6,000 miles away.
 Another call was connected between the ship and a telephone customer in Piedmont, California, a distance of about 9,000 miles, but AT&T did not state whether this was by radio all the way to California.

 The longest radiotelephone connection made on Belgenlands voyage was between Colombo and Australia via Imperial Wireless Chain stations in England, a distance of about 18,000 miles.
 Signals were received at Rugby Radio Station in Warwickshire, and transmitted from Baldock in Hertfordshire.
 During the cruise a total of 200 radiotelephone calls were made between the ship and telephone customers all around the World.

 Albert and Elsa Einstein

-Passengers who joined Belgenland in Antwerp included Albert and Elsa Einstein, who were travelling to the U.S. for a holiday.
+Passengers who joined Belgenland in Antwerp included Albert and Elsa Einstein, who were travelling to the US for a holiday.
 The ship reached New York on 11 December, and left on 15 December to start her next cruise westbound around the World.
 When the cruise started, the Einsteins remained aboard as far as California, to visit friends.

 On 19 December Belgenland docked in Havana.
 Several thousand Cuban Jews gathered to welcome Einstein to the Havana Jewish Centre, including a choir of schoolchildren who sang Hatikvah and La Bayamesa to him.

 On 23 December Belgenland passed through the Panama Canal.
-The next day the Einsteins used the radiotelephone to broadcast a Christmas greeting to the people of the U.S. via the Western Electric and ABC Radio networks.
+The next day the Einsteins used the radiotelephone to broadcast a Christmas greeting to the people of the US via the Western Electric and ABC Radio networks.
 The Professor spoke in German, which his wife translated into English.